zaufi/pluggable-output-processor/README.md

 For Gentoo users there is a [live ebuild][raw-ebuild] in my [repository][my-overlay].
 Also (for Gentoo users again ;-) `eselect` module from `contrib/` will be installed by the ebuild.
-Users of other distros have to make a symlinks to required modules manually:
+Users of other distros have to make symlinks to required modules manually:

     $ ln -s /usr/bin/outproc /usr/lib/outproc/bin/<module-name>